 Theatre, Dance and Performance Training journal champions a wide range of training initiatives, beyond the more traditional conservatoires and training colleges.
 Keen to carry on supporting the increasing visibility of forms and methods that do not fit neatly into recognised models, TDPT approached Independent Dance to guest-edit an issue of the journal exploring independent dance training.

 The editorial team Heni Hale, Nikki Tomlinson, Gitta Wigro and Sara Reed invited international proposals from practitioners and academics to illuminate as broad a range of perspectives as possible, exploring how artists create, practice and develop independent training forms, and what current practitioners consider important.

-Submissions can range from traditional formats (scholarly peer reviewed articles) to shorter pieces, which are not peer reviewed, including essays, “postcards” of up to 200 words, visual essays and book or event reviews.
-We welcome a wide range of different proposals!
+Submissions were invited in a range of formats, from scholarly peer reviewed articles to shorter pieces including essays, ‘postcards’ of up to 200 words, visual essays and book reviews.

-We want to chart the altered or alternative training routes that can embrace diverse body capabilities and cognitive/sensory modalities.
-In other cases, formal training may not be available in a particular cultural or historical form of dance; we are interested in the alternative training routes people create to develop less-mapped creative fields.
+There are also many cases where formal training may not be available in a particular cultural or historical form of dance; we are interested in training routes people create to develop less-mapped forms and pathways.

-Visit the Theatre Dance Performance Training blog which shares practice and debate issues in an interactive format.
+You can also visit the TDPT blog which shares practice and debates issues in an interactive format.